AviatrixSystems/Docs/HowTos/site2cloud_oracledrg.rst

 Deployment Guide
 ----------------

-For this use case, we will create an IPSec connection from DRG first and then configure site2cloud connection at Aviatrix Controller.
+For this use case, we will create an IPSec connection from DRG first and then configure a site2cloud connection at Aviatrix Controller.

 Create an IPSec Connection from DRG
 ++++++++++++++++++++++++++++++++++++